MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgServicePrincipalOwnerByRef.md

 Remove an owner from a servicePrincipal object.
 As a recommended best practice, service principals should have at least two owners.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaServicePrincipalOwnerByRef](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaServicePrincipalOwnerByRef?view=graph-powershell-beta)

 ## SYNTAX